 How Babies Sleep

-As sleep deprivation continues, we may search for bright ideas for getting a ‘good night’s sleep’, or we may be tempted to try out the suggestions of family, friends, or well-wishers.
-But how do we know these ideas or suggestions are safe, that they won’t affect our infant’s health, or have long-term consequences?
+As parental sleep deprivation builds, we may search for tips on getting a ‘good night’s sleep’, or we may be tempted to try out the suggestions of family, friends, or well-wishers.
+But how do we know these suggestions are safe, healthy for our baby, or won’t have long-term negative consequences?

-In cases where we are unhappy with our infant’s sleep development it may not be the baby that is problematic, but our expectations regarding sleep and babies’ needs.
+In cases where we are unhappy with our infant’s sleep development it may not be the baby that is problematic, but our expectations regarding sleep and babies’ needs are not accurate.